 What are cavities?

-A cavity, caries, or tooth decay, is the damage that occurs to tooth enamel over time that is one of the most common (and preventable) chronic conditions seen in children (20% of 5-11 year olds have at least one untreated decayed tooth, particularly in those children/adolescents from lower socioeconomic households).
+A cavity, caries, or tooth decay, is the damage that occurs to tooth enamel over time that is one of the most common and preventable chronic conditions seen in children.
+About 20 percent of 5-11 year olds have at least one untreated decayed tooth.
+Cavities are particularly prevalent in children and adolescents from lower socioeconomic households.

 What causes cavities?